-CompersNews monthly newsletter publishes thousands of prize-winning slogans.
+CompersNews is a great little site.
+Its monthly newsletter publishes thousands of prize-winning slogans.
 Have a look at those that have won in the past to help you get an idea of the kinds of slogans that companies look for.

 Winning slogans typically have rhyme, rhythm or a pun.
 Go out and grab yourself a rhyming dictionary and dictionary of English idioms at Amazon, which takes all the hassle out of creating history’s next greatest slogan!